WHAT ARE THE SELECTION CRITERIA?

 - promote open source software development and / or open science in the biological research community

-- will ideally promote diversity in this community.
+- promote diversity in this community.

 Travel fellowship awardees are required to write a post on the OBF blog about their experience attending the event.
 This should be completed within three weeks after the event ends, and is a prerequisite before the awardee can receive payment.